-- 273. Several MDEQ officials-including Defendants Busch, Rosenthal, and Prysby-similarly deceived the public about the water's quality.
+196. Several MDEQ officials-including Defendants Busch, Rosenthal, and Prysby-similarly deceived the public about the water's quality.
 Glasgow has stated publicly that Defendants Busch and Prysby directed him to alter water quality reports and remove the highest lead levels.
 And following an investigation involving numerous witness interviews and reviewing thousands of documents, the Michigan Attorney General's office charged both Busch and Prysby for their involvement in the crisis.
 The Attorney General's investigation similarly led to criminal charges against Rosenthal, including for his willful participation in the manipulation of lead testing results and falsely reported that the 90th percentile of the results for lead water testing was below the federal action level.
+Eventually, a

-Eventually, a July 28, 2015 report was altered to exclude some high lead tests and Rosenthal forwarded the altered report on. - 274.
-After months of trying to notify City and State officials of the problems with Flint's water, in August 2015, Professor Edwards publicly announced that there was serious lead contamination of the Flint water system and stated that the people of Flint face a major public health emergency.
+July 28, 2015 report was altered to exclude some high lead tests and Rosenthal forwarded the altered report on.

-- 275. Wurfel, speaking for the State, immediately dismissed and discredited Edwards by stating that Edwards's team "only just arrived in town and (have) quickly proven the theory they set out to prove, and while the state appreciates academic participation in this discussion, offering broad, dire public health advice based on some quick testing could be seen as fanning political flames irresponsibly." - 276.
+- 197. In August 2015, Professor Marc Edwards of Virginia Polytechnic Institute and State University ("Virginia Tech"), determined that there was serious lead contamination of the Flint water system and stated that the people of Flint faced a major public health emergency. - 198.
+Wurfel, speaking for the State, immediately dismissed and discredited Edwards by stating that Edwards's team "only just arrived in town and (have) quickly proven the theory they set out to prove, and while the state appreciates academic participation in this discussion, offering broad, dire public health advice based on some quick testing could be seen as fanning political flames irresponsibly." - 199.
 By late 2014 or early 2015, Lyon was aware from MDHHS data that there was a dramatic increase in the percentage of Flint children with elevated blood lead level readings from blood drawn during the second and third quarters of 2014, and that Legionnaires' disease was on the rise during the same period of time.
-Lyon was aware of this dangerous condition but did nothing to report the findings to the Plaintiffs, their Class or the public. - 277.
+Lyon was aware of this dangerous condition but did nothing to report the findings to the Plaintiffs or the public. - 200.
 Lyon knew that these elevated blood lead levels, and an increase of Legionnaires' disease found in its own database, correlated with the introduction of the corrosive Flint River water into the Flint water distribution system.
-Lyon did not order that any action be taken to warn the public. - 278.
-The increase in elevated blood lead levels in Flint's children, and Lyon's failure to do anything to prevent further injury to the people of Flint, identifies yet another aspect of this unconscionable government-created health and public safety emergency.
-Lyon, aware of the elevated blood lead levels in Flint's children, failed to report the evidence to the MDEQ, Governor's Office, EPA or the

-Flint community.
-His concealment of this critical information increased the risk and exacerbated the danger.
+Lyon did not order that any action be taken to warn the public.

+201. The increase in elevated blood lead levels in Flint's children, and Lyon's failure to do anything to prevent further injury to the people of Flint, identifies yet another aspect of this unconscionable government-created health and public safety emergency.
+Lyon, aware of the elevated blood lead levels in Flint's children, failed to report the evidence to the MDEQ, Governor's Office, EPA or the Flint community.
+His concealment of this critical information increased the risk and exacerbated the danger.22